Learn how to start selling on Amazon with these tips from Tiffany Estey and the Amazing Selling Machine (ASM).

 Tiffany now really only focuses her efforts on pay-per-click.
 These are sponsored ads through Amazon, and is a built-in advertising system.

-It is very simple, automated audience targeting.
-You can set them up manually when you target popular key words, or you can start off by running automated ads where Amazon figures out the key words.
+Pay-per-click is simple, automated audience targeting.
+You can set them up manually and target popular key words, or you can start off by running automated ads where Amazon figures out the key words.

 At this point, Tiffany only has to check on pay-per-clicks monthly to make sure that she isn’t spending too much money on words that aren’t bringing in sales.